oplS16projects/Laura-Willis/README.md

 Write concrete steps for your schedule to move from concept to working system.

 ### First Milestone (Fri Apr 15)
-What exactly will be turned in on this day?
+On this day will be turned on the basic framework of the game.

 ### Second Milestone (Fri Apr 22)
-What exactly will be turned in on this day?
+On this day will be turned on the hard difficulties levels, gui, touch ups.

 ### Final Presentation (last week of semester)
-What additionally will be done in the last chunk of time?
+Final will be

 ## Group Responsibilities
-Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
-Each group member writes their own Responsibility section.
-Include the milestones and final deliverable.

-**Additional instructions for teams of three:**
-* Remember that you must have prior written permission to work in groups of three (specifically, an approved `FP3` team declaration submission).
-* The team must nominate a lead.
-This person is primarily responsible for code integration.
+Willis is the leader of Happy Feet team.
+He is primarily responsible for code integration.
 This work may be shared, but the team lead has default responsibility.
-* The team lead has full partner implementation responsibilities also.
-* Identify who is team lead.

-In the headings below, replace the silly names and GitHub handles with your actual ones.

-### Susan Scheme @susanscheme
+### Willis Hand Scheme @
-will write the....

-### Leonard Lambda @lennylambda
+### Laura Lucaciu Lambda @
-will work on...

-### Frank Functions @frankiefunk
-Frank is team lead.
-Additionally, Frank will work on...
+  Will work on graphics part, drawing the hangman, gui part.